 Credit unions and banks generally offer similar products and services, including checking and savings accounts, loans, credit cards, investment services, and sometimes insurance.
 Both also offer similar technological services, such as online banking, mobile apps, mobile check deposits, and more.

-Additionally, whether you choose a credit union or a bank, you can rest easy knowing your money is insured up to $250,000 should the financial institution ever go under.
-Credit unions are insured through the National Credit Union Administration (NCUA) and banks through the Federal Deposit Insurance Corporation (FDIC).
+Additionally, whether you choose a credit union or bank, you can rest easy knowing your money is insured up to $250,000 should the financial institution ever go under.
+The National Credit Union Administration (NCUA) insures federal credit unions while the Federal Deposit Insurance Corporation (FDIC) insures for-profit banks.
 (This does not, however, insure money you’ve invested through the institution.)